Tarish26/Streaming_Site/README.md

-Here’s a description you can use for your GitHub repository for the anime streaming site:

----

 # Anime Streaming Site 🎥🍥

 A feature-rich **anime streaming website** developed using **PHP**, **JavaScript**, **CSS**, and **HTML**, with **MySQL** as the backend database.
 The site is hosted locally using **XAMPP** and provides a seamless experience for anime enthusiasts to explore and watch their favorite shows.